mofosyne/kv_get_value.c/README.md

 Writeup about this mini project <https://briankhuu.com/blog/2025/01/30/simple-key-value-text-parser-in-c/>

+If you need a kv parser that can be more easily modified.
+Consider <https://github.com/mofosyne/kv_parse.c>

 ## Get Value

 This function searches for a specified key in a formatted key-value string